There is only one thing more painful than learning from experience

 Lesson #3 - Get References, Do Your Research

 “BEWARE- this company goes by numerous names (5 as verified by the city) probably trying to escape the numerous bad reviews.
 I would not work with this company again even if I was paid to.
 At our wedding she did not honor our contracted prices or provide more than half of the rental items we paid for.
-Refuses to take responsibility for these mistakes, refund what we paid for and did not receive or even apologize.”- A Planner in Texas
+Refuses to take responsibility for these mistakes, refund what we paid for and did not receive or even apologize.”- An Eventective User in Texas

 “Do not use this company.
 They will be in over their head.
 They will fall short on service.
-And when you complain, they will ignore your request for answers.It is not worth the risk to hire this company for an event.For a more detailed review, visit Yelp.”- A Planner in Illinois
+And when you complain, they will ignore your request for answers.It is not worth the risk to hire this company for an event.For a more detailed review, visit Yelp.”- An Eventective User in Illinois

 People are busy these days, but you should never put off checking out the potential vendors for your event.
 Get multiple references and talk to them!
 Find out how long the vendor has been in business.
 Check online, including the Better Business Bureau and other review sites like Yelp.